-The viewfactor(i, j) of the element (i, j) can be written as:
+The viewfactor(i, j) between the nodes i and j can be written as:

 viewfactor(i, j) =

 $$1 - \sum f(k)$$

 for $z(i) < z(k) < z(j)$ (2b)

 The element matrices for the different pairs of grids are assembled in a symmetric system matrix, denominated by a bold character K. For a stack with N levels there are N(N-1)/2 pairs with a balance like (2) and the system matrix K is of order NxN.
 We use N up to 90 nodes.
 Nodal parameters $\vartheta(i)$ and nodal heat loads q(i) are assembled in vectors of order N, denominated with bold characters $\vartheta$ and q, respectively.
 The characteristic equations of the atmospheric LW radiation become :